lynleyaldridge/webpage/content/post/2021-02-08-summary-tables-using-gt/index.en.knit.md

     ) %>%

-# A slightly more complex table
+# Adding summary rows with more complex calculations

 One thing I've learned in my journey with R so far is that 'finishing that off' with 'just one more thing' can involve a considerable amount of work when you're teaching yourself as you go.
 I was keen, however, to summarize total US and worldwide sales for each artist, and calculate what percentage of each artist's total sales was represented by US sales.
 Thanks to [josep maria porrà](https://stackoverflow.com/questions/63041655/how-can-you-add-group-percentages-to-tables-using-the-gt-package) for an answer on stack overflow I was able to modify to create the below code: